pikesley/jlock/README.md

 ## Notes

-* This was developed *specifically on and for Chrome/Chromium*.
+- This was developed _specifically on and for Chrome/Chromium_.
 It works OK on Firefox and Safari, and it makes no sense at all on a portrait-orientated phone or tablet, but it was built to work as a kiosk app running on a Pi, which it does very well.
-* For more about running a Pi in Kiosk Mode, see [station-clock](https://github.com/pikesley/station-clock/blob/master/README.md#make-it-boot-into-chromium).
+- For more about running a Pi in Kiosk Mode, see the `configure-shell` target [in this Makefile](make/Makefile.pi).
-* There are some incredible people doing some [amazing CSS text trickery](https://freefrontend.com/css-text-effects/).
+- There are some incredible people doing some [amazing CSS text trickery](https://freefrontend.com/css-text-effects/).
-* This owes a great debt to [Carson Farmer's text-based clock](http://bl.ocks.org/carsonfarmer/a60c1ffa72bf58934bbd), written in [d3.js](https://d3js.org/).
+- This owes a great debt to [Carson Farmer's text-based clock](http://bl.ocks.org/carsonfarmer/a60c1ffa72bf58934bbd), written in [d3.js](https://d3js.org/).
-* Any similarity to a clock you can actually buy for thousands of pounds is entirely coincedental.
+- Any similarity to a clock you can actually buy for thousands of pounds is entirely coincidental.